 – Measures related to facilitating the recruitment of women, as outlined in Annex 2 to this resolution.

-ANNEX 2 TO RESOLUTION 48 (Rev. BUSAN, 2014)
+ANNEX 2 TO RESOLUTION 48 (Rev. dubai, 2018)

 Facilitating the recruitment of women at ITU

-1 Within existing budgetary constraints, ITU should advertise vacancy notices as widely as possible to encourage employment applications from qualified and competent women.
+1 ITU should advertise vacancy notices as widely as possible to encourage employment applications from qualified and competent women.

-2 ITU Member States are encouraged to put forward qualified female candidates, wherever possible.
+2 ITU Member States are encouraged to put forward qualified female candidates.

 3 Vacancy notices should encourage the submission of applications from women.

-4 ITU recruitment procedures should be amended to ensure that, if the number of applications so allows, at every screening level, a minimum target of 33 per cent of all candidates moving forward to the next level are women.
+4 ITU recruitment procedures should be amended to ensure that, if the number of applications so allows, at every screening level, a target of 50 per cent of all candidates moving forward to the next level are women.

-5 Unless there are no qualified female candidates, every short-list of candidates presented to the Secretary-General for appointment must include at least one woman.
+5 Unless there are no qualified female candidates, every short-list of candidates presented to the Secretary-General or their delegate for appointment must include at least one woman.

 * * * * * * * * * *